etienne-martin/svg-to-img/README.md

 - returns: <[Svg]> a new Svg object.

 The method returns a svg instance based on the given argument.

+### svgToImg.connect(options)
+- `options` <[Object]> Pupetteer [connect options](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#puppeteerconnectoptions) object which will typically contain a `browserWSEndpoint` property.
+- returns: <[SvgToImg]> an instance which is connected with the specified Puppeteer endpoint.

+Use this method if you want to connect to a running Puppeteer endpoint (see [here](https://github.com/etienne-martin/svg-to-img/issues/9)).

 ### svg.to([options])
 - `options` <[Object]> Options object which might have the following properties: